How To Make The Best Falafel Ever

 Food editor Kristen Eppich shares the secret to making Palestinian-style falafel, straight from the Middle East.

-I recently took a walking food tour through the neighborhood of Deira, Dubai.
+I recently took a walking food tour through the neighborhood of Deira, Dubai while on a trip with Emirates Airline.
 Though now dwarfed by the fame, glitz and glamor of new Dubai, Deira is where you’ll find the traditional flavors of the old city.
 In particular, people go there for one thing: falafel.